Tessa Thompson: 2014–2019: Breakthrough and acclaim

+In June 2017, Thompson was cast as the romantic interest and artist opposite Lakeith Stanfield in the Boots Riley directed absurdist science fiction comedy Sorry to Bother You, which was released on July 6, 2018.
+She played a physicist in the Alex Garland directed science fiction horror film Annihilation, which was released on February 23, 2018.
+Thompson acted alongside Natalie Portman, Gina Rodriguez and Oscar Isaac.
+That same year, she also starred opposite Lily James in the crime drama Little Woods (2018), marking this Thompson's first collaboration with director Nia DaCosta.
+Thompson also served as the film's executive producer.
+The film premiered at the Tribeca Film Festival to positive reviews with John Defore highlighting her specifically writing that the film made for "a fine, tense vehicle for Tessa Thompson, who in the last few years has stood out in a variety of genres".

-Thompson reprised her role as Valkryie in the superhero film Avengers: Endgame, which was released on April 26, 2019.
+She reprised her role as Bianca Taylor in the sports drama sequel film Creed II, which was released on November 21, 2018, to positive reviews and strong box office returns.
+Thompson is a singer-songwriter who previously collaborated with the Los Angeles–based indie electro soul group, Caught a Ghost.
+She also made significant contributions to the soundtracks of Creed and Creed II by co-writing and performing multiple songs with producer Moses Sumney.
+Thompson reprised her role as Valkyrie in the superhero film Avengers: Endgame, which was released on April 26, 2019.
 She starred as Agent M in the Men in Black spin-off film, Men in Black: International, opposite Chris Hemsworth, her co-star from Thor: Ragnarok and Avengers: Endgame.
 The film was released on June 14, 2019.
 Also in 2019, she voiced Lady in the musical romance film Lady and the Tramp, a live-action adaptation of the 1955 film of the same name.
 At the 2019 San Diego Comic-Con, it was announced that Thompson would reprise her role as King Valkyrie "Val" in the superhero film Thor: Love and Thunder (2022), as a part of Phase Four of the Marvel Cinematic Universe.